-- First whistle-children stand still in silence. - Second whistle- children walk calmly and quietly to their line while calming music is played.

-• Teachers will be ready to take children in straight away ensuring children walk in quietly and calmly.
-Teachers will also walk in quietly, modelling the expectations.
+- First whistle-children stand still in silence. - Second whistle- children walk calmly and quietly to their line while calming music is played. - Teachers will be ready to take children in straight away ensuring children walk in quietly and calmly.
+Teachers will also walk in quietly, modelling the expectations. - When children come into the classroom after lunch time, they will be asked to point to the smiley face chart (see appendix 10) to show how they are feeling.
+If a child shows they are feeling unhappy the adult will let them know they will talk to them later and not to worry.
+The adult will then ensure they make time when able to, to discuss the problem and support the child with possible solutions to the problem.